 Work log provides detailed data on your team’s activity.
-With Work log, use filters to find specific data and view the details of activity for your team or a specific user.
+It helps you review work patterns to improve culture and team health.
+Use filters to find specific data and view activity details for your team or a specific user.

-If you’re a team lead, manager, or scrum master, use this data to view patterns in activity.
-Over time, these patterns help you track how well your team is meeting goals and spot opportunities for guidance.
+If you’re a team lead, manager, or Scrum Master, use this data to view patterns in activity, gauge team performance, and spot opportunities for guidance.

-Get an overview of where users are on their projects.
+- Get an overview of where your team members are on their projects.

-Understand what typical work patterns are for each role in your engineering organization.
-For example, a full time developer, product manager, junior or senior developer, and QA may have different work patterns.
+- Understand typical work patterns for each role in your engineering organization.
+For example, a full-time developer, junior developer, senior developer, product manager, and QA may all have different work patterns.

 What is activity?

-Activity includes code commits, merge commits, PR activity and comments, and ticket activity.
-Each activity corresponds to a separate row and distinct color.
+Activity includes code commits, merge commits, PR activity, PR comments, and ticket activity.
+Each activity corresponds to a separate row and color.
 Find the activity key below the Work log filter.

 How do I find the data I need?

-Use the top filter to sort by user or team, search by user and team, include or exclude nested teams, search and narrow by repo, select a time period, and choose to display or hide weekends.
-To search for a user or team, use the team and user filter at the top of the report.
+- Use the top filter to sort and search by user and team; include or exclude nested teams; search and narrow by repo; and display or hide weekends.

 How do I view activity data?